kozydot/kozytrack/README.md

-# KozyTrack 🎧➡️💬
+# KozyTrack 🎧

-Hey there!
-This is KozyTrack, a simple Discord bot that shows what you're currently jamming to on Spotify in a specific channel.
-It keeps the status fresh by deleting the old message and posting a new one.
+KozyTrack is a simple Discord bot that shows what you're currently jamming to on Spotify in a specific channel.
 ## What it Does ✨

 -   Checks your Spotify playback status every 5 seconds.